RAF Riccall

-RAF Riccall is a former Royal Air Force airfield located 3.1 mi north east of Selby, North Yorkshire and 7.9 mi south west of Elvington, North Yorkshire, England.
+RAF Riccall is a former Royal Air Force satellite station located 3.1 mi north east of Selby, North Yorkshire and 7.9 mi south west of Elvington, North Yorkshire, England.

 History

 The airfield was opened in September 1942 as a satellite to RAF Marston Moor.
 It had three runways of the A-style airfield; the longest was 5,940 ft long, the second was 4,290 ft long and the third was 4,620 ft long.
 All were 50 yd wide.
 The technical site consisted of six T2 hangars and one B1 hangar.
+The first runways built on the site sank into the soft earth of the low-lying ground, and had to be built back up again.

 During October 1942, No. 76 and No. 80 Conversion Flights (along with No. 10 Conversion Flight from another airfield) joined together to make No. 1658 Heavy Conversion Unit RAF.

 The following units were based at the airfield: